LUXEMBOURG SPACE POLICY

-Luxembourg joined the space adventure in 1985 through the creation of the Société Européenne des Satellites (SES), a landmark for satellite telecommunications and now a major player in this sector.
+Luxembourg entered into space in 1985 through the creation of the Société Européenne des Satellites (SES), a landmark for satellite telecommunications and a major player in this sector.

 This initiative has not only led to the development and growth of SES, but also to the development of an entire space industry in Luxembourg.

 The second step in positioning the country in the space sector was Luxembourg’s accession to the European Space Agency (ESA).
 This membership, preceded by a cooperation agreement on the telecommunications programme of the Agency (ARTES), became effective on 30 June 2005, with Luxembourg becoming the 17th Member State of ESA.